 Ivan Henares – Ivan About Town

-I was not the travelling type, I was the kind of person who finds joy sitting in front of a computer all day.
+I was not the traveling type, I was the kind of person who finds joy sitting in front of a computer all day.
 Even though I lived in Kerala for my entire life, even though I knew it was a tourist destination I never tried to see Kerala.
 Even when I started working on Tourism projects it was the social media part that excited me.
 But Kerala blog express changed all of it.

-It was the first time I am seeing Kerala through the eyes of a traveler, Coconut lagoon, a property that redefined Kerala’s Tourism is just 30 mins from the place I grew up and I never knew, I’ve never taken than road before.
+It was the first time I am seeing Kerala through the eyes of a traveler, Coconut Lagoon, a property that redefined Kerala’s Tourism is just 30 mins from the place I grew up and I never knew, I’ve never taken that road before.
 Now I find myself looking at the map, looking at locations, friends places, nearby tourist locations, making plans for weekends to visit these places.. and I have already covered a few places.
 Now I am making a list of places in Tamil Nadu which I can visit during the weekend from Trivandrum.

 Michelle Rasmussen | Shinimichi

 The Kerala Blog Express was an incredible experience!
 This was my first time meeting up with a bunch of travel bloggers to explore a country, which was new to me.
 I’ve never really considered going to India before, but my visit to Kerala has certainly changed that.
-The beautiful sceneries, the friendly and curious locals, the spicy food (though I missed the taste of a cheese burger) and everyone on the tour bus filled my backpack with happy memories of Kerala.
+The beautiful sceneries, the friendly and curious locals, the spicy food (though I missed the taste of a cheeseburger) and everyone on the tour bus filled my backpack with happy memories of Kerala.
 One of my most memorable moments from the tour was the full day houseboat cruise down the backwaters.
-It was peaceful, relaxing and I had great company.
+It was peaceful, relaxing and I had a great company.
 I would do go again in a heartbeat!